newcleo-dev-team/lbh15/README.rst

 In this section the capability of the package to be easily customised is shown.

-- Here it is shown how to define a custom correlation for liquid lead density and use it instead of the package default one.
-First let's have a look at available correlations:
+- The following example shows how to define a custom correlation for liquid lead density and use it instead of the package default one.
+First inspect available correlations (if only one correlation is available in :cite:`Agency2015`, :code:`lbh15` is used as correlation name):

   >>> from lbh15 import Lead
   >>> Lead.correlations_available()